Birth Control for Teens

 "I worry that when I first go to a doctor for birth control, I'll need to have a pelvic exam."

 Most teens don't have a pelvic exam when they first go for birth control.
 But if you already have a health problem that needs to be checked, you might.
 If you do need a pelvic exam and you're nervous about it, talk to your doctor about it ahead of time.

 "Not having sex is the best way to prevent pregnancy and any STI."

 Other Works Consulted

-Food and Drug Administration (FDA) (2013).
-FDA approves Plan B One-Step emergency contraceptive without a prescription for women 15 years of age and older.
-FDA News Release, April 30, 2013.
-Available online: http://www.fda.gov/NewsEvents/Newsroom/PressAnnouncements/ucm350230.htm.
+- Food and Drug Administration (FDA) (2013).
+FDA approves Plan B One-Step emergency contraceptive for use without a prescription for all women of child-bearing potential.
+FDA News Release, June 20, 2013.
+Available online: http://www.fda.gov/NewsEvents/Newsroom/PressAnnouncements/ucm358082.htm.

 Primary Medical Reviewer Sarah Marshall, MD - Family Medicine

 Specialist Medical Reviewer Kirtly Jones, MD - Obstetrics and Gynecology

 Current as ofJune 4, 2014